 Throughout 2018, online sales climbed by 15.5%, according to U.S. Commerce Department statistics.
 That indicates bigger growth than during the previous three years, and reflects a dramatic shift in how Americans view shopping.

-All that is great news for large retailers that can capitalize on economies of scale when it comes to managing and shipping inventory to customers.
+These holiday shopping trends are great for large retailers that can capitalize on economies of scale when it comes to managing and shipping inventory to customers.
 For smaller retailers, shipping can pose a significant barrier to reaping the benefits of customers' increasing preference for the online shopping route.

 The proliferation of online shopping is tied to the Amazon behemoth, which has revolutionized the way customers view eCommerce.
 Amazon's vaunted Prime service has accustomed customers to expect cheap, fast shipping, which has created a more favorable impression of shopping online.